 6BT Cummins: Performance Data

 When the 6BT was first used in the Dodge Ram in 1989 it produced 160 hp @ 2,500 rpm and 400 lb-ft @ 1,600.
 While horsepower was down from the traditional gasoline engine, torque was up by quite a decent amount.
 In the world of trucks torque is really the number that matters.

-In 1994 horsepower for the manual transmission models was increased to 175 horsepower, and torque to 420 lb-ft.
-Then in 1996 the power was increased to 180 horsepower and 420 lb-ft for automatic transmission models.
+In 1994 horsepower for the manual transmission models were increased to 175 horsepower, and torque to 420 lb-ft.
+Then in 1996, the power was increased to 180 horsepower and 420 lb-ft for automatic transmission models.
 Power for manual transmission models was increased to 215 horsepower and 440 lb-ft of torque.

 6BT Cummins: Tuning Potential

 If factory specifications bore you to death as they do to me, then you’ll enjoy this next section.
 Who cares what the 6BT Cummins was like from the factory, what is it really capable of?

 Well from what I can tell from poking around diesel forums, the 6BT’s bottom end is good for about 800 horsepower and 1400+ lb-ft.
 Anything past that and you’ll need a built bottom end.
 The transmission will either need a beefy clutch for the manual, or an entire transmission build for the automatic.

 How can you easily get power out of your 6BT Cummins?